-HUD may award a YHA funding for a specified category of families on the waiting list.
+HUD may award YHA funding for a specified category of families on the waiting list.
 The YHA must use this funding only to assist the families within the specified category.
 Within this category of families, the order in which such families are assisted is determined according to the policies provided in Section 4-III.C.

-The YHA does currently administer the following types of targeted funding:
+The YHA does currently or may in the future administer the following types of targeted funding and additional eligibility requirements: